M/S Borgestad

 Jens Hobber

 * Norma Nergaard's niece (ref. her Guestbook messages) has told me that Norma is commemorated on the WW II memorial at Olympia, WA.
-I found her on this page at the Washington State Memorials website, which has a listing of everyone commemorated (a lot of names look Norwegian).
-I also found her by running a search for her name, Norma Hayes Nergaard, at this website (National WW II Memorial, Washington, D.C.).
-All these links are external.
+I found her on this page at the Washington State Memorials website.
+I also found her by running a search for her name at this website (National WW II Memorial, Washington, D.C.).
+Both these links are external.

 Related external links:

-Stavern commemorations - Middle names, birthdates, and hometowns included (some of the names are spelt a little differently).
+Stavern Memorial commemorations - Some of the names are spelt a little differently here.
+Norma Nergaard is also included.

 The story of Borgestad has been compared to that of the well known